 Disclaimer: This post was written from my experiences as a working mother.
 I am not a lactation specialist or health care professional.

 One of the best ways to do this is to talk to other moms who have pumped at work, especially co-workers if you feel comfortable.
 They can give you all the tips they’ve learned about what works and doesn’t.
-In addition there are two books I recommend: Nursing Mother, Working Mother by Gale Pryor was very supportive and helpful to me as I prepared to return to work after my second baby.
+In addition there are two books I recommend.
+The first is Nursing Mother, Working Mother by Gale Pryor was very supportive and helpful to me as I prepared to return to work after my second baby.
 I highly recommend it.
 Another book on the topic is The Milk Memos by Cate Colburn-Smith and Andrea Serrette.
-Although I haven’t read this yet, it has great reviews on Amazon and this blog.
+Although I haven’t read this yet, it has great reviews on Amazon.
 There are also many great articles on the web, such as kellymom.com’s compilation of articles and handouts on pumping at work.
 Workandpump.com is a site entirely dedicated to the topic.

 The jury is still out on the best time to introduce your baby to the bottle, but the general guidelines I’ve seen are not before 4 weeks, and at least 2 weeks before returning to work.
 Here is a link to some great tips on how to introduce a bottle.
 My first child had a difficult time adapting to the bottle.
 I think we tried somewhere around 6 weeks and there were a lot of tears… and then we stopped.
 I later learned that you need to keep giving baby a bottle every few days in order for them to keep up this new skill.
 By the time I needed to go back to work we had to scramble to practice and practice often.
 With my second child we waited until nearly 8 weeks, I believe, but once she had a bottle, we made sure to continue giving her one every few until she returned to daycare.